Aller au contenu principal

 Bloom uses SIL’s Andika font as its default font.
 Andika is specially designed with the needs of new readers in mind, and has complete coverage of the Latin and Cyrillic scripts.
 If your language uses a different script, you can choose a different font.
 SIL publishes freely available fonts for many scripts at https://software.sil.org/fonts/.

-The Paragraph style tab
+The Paragraph Style Tab

 The Paragraph tab gives you formatting options for paragraphs.

-The Indent control lets you choose whether the first line of each paragraph should be indented.
+1. Indent: Choose whether the first line of each paragraph should be indented.

-The Alignment control lets you choose whether the text will be aligned to the left, center, or to the right.
+2. Alignment: Choose whether the text will be aligned to the left, center, or to the right.

-The Highlighting style tab
+The Highlighting Style Tab

 The Highlighting tab lets you choose the color of the highlighted text when Talking Books are played.